 A fractured bone starts to heal on its own right away.
 But a treatment called reduction may help you heal better.
-Reduction is a process that repositions your bones.
-The goal is to get them as close as possible to how they were before the fracture.
+Reduction is a process that repositions or "sets" the fracture.
+The goal is to get the fractured bone ends as close as possible to how they were before the injury.
 Your doctor will use one or more methods of reduction.

 If you have a clean break with little soft tissue damage, closed reduction will probably be used.
 Before the procedure, you may be given a light anesthetic to relax your muscles.
 Then your doctor manually readjusts the position of the broken bone.
 A splint or a cast will be worn while you heal.

 If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction is likely.
-A general anesthetic may be used during the procedure to let you sleep and relax your muscles.
+A general anesthetic may be used during the surgery to let you sleep and relax your muscles.
 Your doctor then makes one or more incisions to realign the bone and repair soft tissues.
-Pins, screws, or plates may be used to hold the bone in place during healing.
+Pins, screws, plates, or a combination may be used to hold the bone in place during healing.

 The Road to Healing